avedroid/avedroid.github.io/index.md

   * Scanned total # of APKs: 458,814
   * Scan list: download [here]({{site.url}}/resources/bugs_scan_list)
   * Scan Reports: download [here](https://androzoo.uni.lu/static/avedroid_resources/androbugs.zip)

+### Code Locations

+We focus on two main location categories: library code and developer code.
+We attempt to provide a fine-grained view on vulnerable-prone code by distinguishing between:

+* Developer code, approximated to all app components that share the same package name with the app package (i.e., app id).
+* Official libraries, which we reduce in this work to only Android framework packages (e.g., that start with com.google.android or android.widget).
+You can download the list [here]({{site.url}}/resources/android_pkgs)
+* Common libraries, which we identify based on whitelists provided in the literature [70].
+Downloading [here]({{site.url}}/resources/lib91.txt)
+* Reused or other Third-party code, which we defined as all other components that do not share the app package name, but are neither commonly known library code.

 ## Vulnerable Code Snippet
 Based on the scanning result, we localized the vulnerabilities in the code and hereafter we are going to first give some example code snippets and second we are going to share all the vulnerable code with the community.
 Jimple code are used in the snippets which is the default intermediate representation of [Soot](https://sable.github.io/soot/).